Ban the Box: Detroit City Council Passes Fair Chance Housing Ordinance

 Denver’s New Program to Erase Low-Level Marijuana Convictions Launches Saturday

 Starting Saturday, people in Denver who were convicted of low-level marijuana offenses prior to legalization can begin the process to get those wiped off their record.
 The “Turn Over a New Leaf Program,” announced last month by Mayor Michael Hancock and District Attorney Beth McCann, is part of a wider effort to reverse the impact of the war on drugs that disproportionately affects Black and Latino communities.
 The program will allow people charged in Denver to completely erase convictions for offenses that are now legal in the state, such as small-scale possession of marijuana or paraphernalia.
 About 13,000 people are eligible for the city’s free program, although fewer are expected to participate.
 Those wishing to take advantage of the program only need a driver’s license or other government-issued ID.
 While participants can go through the process online, there will also be in-person clinics where people can get assistance from city staff.
-If the case is eligible for expungement, a city representative will then draft documents and the applicant will receive information about what to expect next.
+If the case is eligible for expungement, a city representative will then draft documents and the candidate will receive information about what to expect next.

 More Than 9,000 Marijuana Convictions Dismissed in Latest Case of Cities Taking Action

 San Francisco has become the latest city to push for old marijuana-related criminal offenses to be cleared, with the city’s district attorney announcing that thousands of people will have their cases dismissed and sealed.
 In all, 9,362 people will be eligible for dismissal, according to George Gascon, the San Francisco District Attorney.
 Each of them had received either a misdemeanor possession convictions or felony convictions for possession with intent to sell, sales or transportation of marijuana or the cultivation of more than six marijuana plants.
 Gascon and his team worked with Code for America, a non-partisan group focused on improving government services through technology, to identify the cases — an effort that had been ongoing since January 2018.
 “It’s important because when people have criminal convictions — especially felony convictions — they are precluded from participating in society in many ways,” Gascon said, adding that “we as a society” have determined that the so-called “war on drugs” has been ineffective and this is one way to fix it.
 “It’s time to unwind the damage that we did,” he said.
 The move comes as cities and states across the nation work to dismiss similar cases related to marijuana convictions.
 In January, Denver announced its “Turn Over a New Leaf” program.
-So far, it hasn’t required applicants to pay for any part of the dismissal or sealing process, according to the Denver District Attorney’s Office communications director Carolyn Tyler.
-She said that courts will waive certain fees while a marijuana advocacy group pays the fee for approved applicants to have their records sealed.
+So far, it hasn’t required candidates to pay for any part of the dismissal or sealing process, according to the Denver District Attorney’s Office communications director Carolyn Tyler.
+She said that courts will waive certain fees while a marijuana advocacy group pays the fee for approved candidates to have their records sealed.
 It’s unclear how long this funding will last, though.
 As of Feb.
 27, only 38 people have qualified for the program since the measure only applies to individuals whose arrests took place in Denver.
 Unlike Denver, San Francisco’s initiative will not require inmates to apply.
 Instead, inmates will automatically have qualifying records dismissed and sealed, with the option to opt out if they want.
 In Maine, state legislators are working on a measure to seal or expunge past marijuana convictions throughout the state, the Portland Press Herald reported in January.
 In September 2018, judges in Seattle dismissed over 500 marijuana possession convictions, and Gov. Jay Inslee announced a plan to pardon people with misdemeanor marijuana convictions, which could apply to thousands more.

 Does a violation of FCRA’s “Stand-Alone” disclosure requirement confer standing or not?